 As many of you are aware, the measles outbreak continues to spread into multiple states.
 With 70 confirmed cases now reported and contradicting information as to whether vaccination will stop the virulent disease, it is time to begin preparing for yet another possible epidemic in the United States.

 In an attempt to get a handle on this epidemic that has crossed over into multiple states, health officials are emphasizing the importance of getting a vaccination.
 However, many are wondering if it is even possible to control the outbreak at this point.
 Once a measles outbreak has started in a community, it is very difficult to stop it.
-Moreover, since the outbreak began at a popular tourist destination, those who are infected span from local, statewide and even international travelers.
+Moreover, since the outbreak began at a popular tourist destination, those who are an infected span from local, statewide and even international travelers.
 Getting a grip on this outbreak could take months, and all the while, infected more and more as it rages on.
-As, you continue reading you will see how ineffective it could be to get a vaccine.
+As you continue reading you will see how ineffective it could be to get a vaccine.

 Here’s what we do know: